 to leave the region of sharp focus.

 Use more than one flash unit both to balance the lighting and also

-master.
+main unit.
 You'll need to use your units on low power in order to freeze

 The background will be dark even in daylight conditions if you're

 using a small aperture.
 If you want the background to show, reduce

 the shutter speed.
 This will take some trial and error.
 If you reduce